Eichel lifts Sabres past Sharks in OT

 Eichel had two goals and two assists, Sam Reinhart and Jeff Skinner potted goals, and Ristolainen added two helpers.
 Buffalo goalie Carter Hutton -- named the NHL's Third Star on Monday for his two shutouts last week -- recorded 25 saves to run his record to 6-0-0.

-The Sabres are off to an 8-1-1 start, and they have won their first five games at home for the first time since the 1984-85 season.
+The Sabres are off to an 8-1-1, and they have won their first five games at home for the first time since the 1984-85 season.
 Buffalo, which overcame a 2-0 deficit Tuesday, also improved to 19-2-1 against the Sharks at home all-time.

 Hutton's two-game shutout streak ended 5:46 into the contest when a multi-deflected shot from the point was finally chipped in by Gambrell for his first NHL goal.
 Hutton's scoreless streak lasted a career-best 134:22.
 The goalie's previous high was 130:51, which he set in 2017 with St. Louis.